 Students receiving federal Pell Grants are given priority consideration.

 Proposals that address social justice issues or otherwise contribute to positive community impact are given priority

 consideration.
 Awards are granted not to fund singular events but to make possible committed participation in ongoing activities.

-award may be requested to help with tuition if the co-curricular activity requires registration for associated credits not covered by academic year tuition (for example, a summer internship).
+award to help with tuition if the co-curricular activity requires registration for associated credits not covered by academic-year tuition (for example, a summer internship).

 Immediately following a deadline date, all proposals received to that point are reviewed together in a collaborative process by the Student Life and Outreach Committee.

 Questions can be submitted to